-When you meet with a lawyer, you should get the impression that they’re attentive, care what you have to say, and are directly answering your questions.
-Some lawyers may promise results from the beginning or bog down their answers with legal jargon—these are red flags that this may not be the best person to trust with your loved one’s lawsuit.
+When you meet with a lawyer, you should get the impression that they’re attentive, care what you have to say, and directly answer your questions.
+Some attorneys may promise results from the beginning or bog down their answers with legal jargon—these are red flags that this may not be the best person to trust with your loved one’s lawsuit.

 Suppose your attorney is late to a meeting, doesn’t respond to emails or calls, or tries to conduct other business during a meeting with you.
 In that case, this could indicate their lack of efficient communication skills and disorganization.
 You need to trust that your attorney will keep you informed, answer your questions, and keep everything about your loved one’s lawsuit organized and appropriately filed.
 Losing documents could put your loved one’s claim in jeopardy.

-The nursing home abuse lawyers at Thomas Law Offices in Chicago have expertise and compassion for getting their clients justice.
+The nursing home negligence lawyers at Thomas Law Offices have expertise and compassion for getting their clients justice.
 We’re well-versed in the laws that will apply to the case and will work diligently to get your loved one full and fair compensation.

 When we’re at your side, you’ll know you have someone fiercely advocating for your loved one.
 As we investigate your loved one’s claim, we’ll figure out how they were abused or neglected, who was responsible, and what your loved one suffered.
 We’ll fight for their compensation to cover both economic and noneconomic losses.